 - The combined LDI and Credit portfolio outperformed against the liability cash flow benchmark over the period under review.
-This is largely due to the outperformance of the Credit portfolio against its benchmark as well as a combination of the different spread moves from credit, Austrian, Belgium, Finnish and Dutch government bonds and swaps against the German and French government bond liability benchmarks. - The World Equity Index fund performed in line with its benchmark, with strong returns recoded from global equity markets over the period under review.
+This is due to a combination of the different spread moves from credit, Austrian, Belgian, Finnish and Dutch government bonds and swaps against the German and French government bond liability benchmarks. - The World Equity Index fund performed in line with its benchmark, with reasonable returns recorded from global equity markets over the period under review.